How to Check a Vehicle for a Tracker

 Look for:

-- Magnetic devices
+- Unfamiliar devices plugged in

-- Loose wiring
+- Splitters or extra wiring

-It should be assessed carefully before removal.
+Any unknown device should be assessed carefully before removal.

-Step 4: Check Interior Accessible Areas
+Step 4: Check Interior Areas

 - Under seats